wavyadri/pizza-maker/README.md

 My initial idea was to replicate a custom pizza ordering app which has checkboxes for each topping and adjusts the price based on user input.
-I started off by sketching out my idea on paper and I knew I didn't want to stop there.
-This project was the perfect opportunity to strengthen my React skills and explore unknown features so I decided to expand the project.
+I wanted to include e-commerce elements such as a cart-counter and checkout so I began to sketch out my ideas on paper which I find to be a useful first step for all of my projects.

 I created a quick wireframe on Adobe XD to guide me.
 I designed all of my pizza graphics in Canva.
 I organized all of my data in arrays in separate files.